1. How large is your demand?

-Rotary type compressors are designed to have no more that 3 PPM of oil carry-over, while piston compressors can have 10 PPM or more as they age.
+Rotary-type compressors are designed to have no more than 3 PPM of oil carry-over, while piston compressors can have 10 PPM or more as they age.
 Less oil carryover means that you have to change your filter elements less often, therefore decreasing that part of maintenance costs.

-5. Do you use your compressed air continuously through the day?
+5. Do you use your compressed air continuously throughout the day?
 Or does your demand vary through the day?

-- Even if you don’t have constant demand, rotary screw reliability and durability comes in a variable speed drive version.
+- Even if you don’t have a constant demand, rotary screw reliability and durability come in a variable speed drive version.
 This will speed up and slow down in relation to your demand at that given point.
-This option should definitely be considered if your demand varies, because yesterday’s controls including on line/off line, modulation, and even turn valves have proven costly when compared to the benefits of the VSD.
+This option should definitely be considered if your demand varies, because yesterday’s controls including on-line/off-line, modulation, and even turn valves have proven costly when compared to the benefits of the VSD.

 All in all, rotary screw compressors today have become popular because of their efficiency, noise level, and the fact that the cost for this type of compressor has dropped significantly in the last 10 years.
 They have low oil carryover and are durable and reliable.
 They come in VSD for applications with varying demands throughout the day.
 Rotary screw compressors are a worthwhile investment for any manufacturer looking for a good quality, overall cost-effective unit.